 Name Meaning

 While the Israelites were slaves in Egypt, a Hebrew woman gave birth to a boy.
-She determined to keep him at all costs, hiding him for three months and dropping him off in a basket at the bank of the river that the Egyptian princess used to bathe in.
+She determined to keep him at all costs, hiding him for three months.
+When she no longer could hide him, she dropped him off in a basket at the bank of the river that the Egyptian princess used to bathe in.

 The Princess loved him and took him home.
 She called him Moses, meaning “I drew him out of the water”.